0chain/zboxcli/README.md

 ### Lock tokens into stake pool

-Lock crates delegate pool for current client and given blobber.
-The tokens locked for the blobber stake and can be unlocked any time, excluding where the tokens held by opened offers.
+Lock creates delegate pool for current client and given blobber.
+The tokens locked for the blobber stake can be unlocked any time, excluding where the tokens held by opened offers.
 The tokens collect interests.

 #### Usage